ramoncbarbosa/ramoncbarbosa/README.md

 ## Hello!
 My name is Ramon Barbosa.
-- 👨🏾‍🎓 I am currently a student in the Information Systems program at the Federal University of South and Southeast Pará.
+- 👨🏾‍🎓 I`m currently a student in the Information Systems program at the Federal University of South and Southeast Pará.
-- 🌱 I am studying Web Application Development, Web Accessibility, and Applied Computing in Education.
+- 🌱 I`m studying Web Application Development and Mobile Application Development, Web Accessibility, and Applied Computing in Education.

 ## Skill's